GwyrddGlas/mining-game/README.md

 - Press 'I' to open the inventory
 - Press 'ESC' to pause the game or access the menu

+### In Inventory
+- Left-click to highlight and move items
+- Right-click to move items to crafting grid

 ## Credits

 - Original "Untitled Mining Game" by VeeThree